biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 Q: One or multiple of my processes are not sending results, what should I do?

-A: You should first use the command 'top' (or similar command), in the live result you should find a row called METAMAP(version).BINARY, if one of the processes exceeded 3 hours, most likely the process will have difficulty to process this current row.
-You can choose to take the PID number of the process and then run on your terminal 'kill PID number'.
+A: You should first use the command 'top' (or similar command), in the live result you should find a row called METAMAP(version).BINARY, if one of the processes exceeded 3 hours, most likely the process will have difficulty processing this current row.
+You can choose to take the PID number of the process and then run it on your terminal 'kill PID number'.
 When you do that ppmm will just ignore the current row and continue to the next one.
 Alternatively, you can use the timeout function explained above.

 Q: How to determine the number of cores?

 A: There is no perfect answer to that question.
 Be mindful of the number of cores available on your machine.
 If you request more than present on your machine the code will not start.
 Please check first the number of cores on your machine and second the number of cores available before starting the process.
-If you are not careful with the number you selected, the machine might freeze, and you will need to restart the machnine and ParallelPyMetaMap.
+If you are not careful with the number you selected, the machine might freeze, and you will need to restart the machine and ParallelPyMetaMap.

 Q: Using the parameter restrict_to_sources, I receive a warning saying the data source is not present in my vocabulary, why that?